By Olivia Visser, Staff Writer

-In February 2021, four members of the Indigenous youth warrior group, Braided Warriors, were violently arrested after a peaceful sit-in protest.
+Four members of the Indigenous youth warrior group, Braided Warriors, were violently arrested after a peaceful sit-in protest in February 2021.
 They gathered for a ceremony at BMO’s downtown Vancouver building, which hosts TMX insurer AIG.
 This was enough to prompt their forceful removal by “approximately 25 Vancouver Police Department officers.”
 Video footage shows police throwing one person to the ground and pulling another’s hair.

 Official RCMP documents suggest violence isn’t the last resort in policing TMX protesters.
-In their notes from a strategy session for a militarized raid of Wet’suwet’en nation lands, the RCMP requested “lethal overwatch,.” which refers to an officer who is ready to use lethal force.
+In their notes from a strategy session for a militarized raid of Wet’suwet’en Nation lands, the RCMP requested “lethal overwatch,” which refers to an officer who is ready to use deadly force.
 Officers were told to use “as much violence towards the gate” as they want, referencing a roadblock led by Wet’suwet’en people.
 For Indigenous land protectors, police violence is a familiar reality.

 Other, less peaceful protestors benefit from a more privileged experience with police.
-The so-called “Freedom Convoy” which occupied Ottawa this JanuaryFebruary is a prime example of how our police fail to provide fair and effective protection.
-At least 196 people were arrested by the end of the convoy, but they received favorable treatment when compared to Indigenous protesters.
+The so-called “Freedom Convoy” which occupied Ottawa this past winter is a prime example of how our police fail to provide fair and effective protection.
+At least 196 people were arrested by the end of the convoy, but they received favourable treatment when compared to Indigenous protesters.

 The Ottawa Police Service’s Interim Chief Steve Bell said the truckers were warned “all week” they were going to be arrested, and even on the morning of the arrests “all unlawful protesters were given many, many opportunities to leave.”
 This came after nearly three weeks of horn blaring that plagued the city and required an injunction to stop.
 That’s to say nothing of the harassment, including threats and hate crimes, endured by Ottawa residents.
 Text messages from an affidavit reveal an Ottawa police officer even gave protesters parking advice ahead of time and offered to devise for them a “plan.”